ABOUT ME

 *New level unlocked: you've just created a BYB*

 Look, it's definitely getting better than it was 10, or 15 years ago.
 The word is getting around that our animals deserve more.
 But for the most part, we're preaching to the converted, right?
 It seems the people we really need to reach (new pet parents) are the ones that aren't in the circles yet.
-A lot of them are still riding on several generations of advice to *just rescue*.
+A lot of them are still riding on several generations of advice: *just rescue, and get rid of ALL breeders*.
 And while rescuing is admirable.... it's misplaced... if you're on the same thought track as me.

 There's also debates about whether 'companionship' is a valid purpose for producing an animal (compared to military dogs, gun dogs, cattle dogs, stock horses etc, those are seen as purpose bred animals).
 I'm pretty sure I've seen in Dogbook that the ethical community supports companionship as being a valid purpose.
 Which I agree with, because, just look at the percentage of households globally that have a companion animal.
 Think of how your pets enrich your life.